Good old Blueberry Oatmeal Muffins. These will never let you down.

 - 1 cup rolled oats

 - 1 egg, beaten

-- 1 cup fresh or frozen blueberries (do not thaw, or your muffins will turn gray.)
+- 1 cup fresh or frozen and thawed blueberries

 For the glaze

 - Heat oven to 400°F. Place paper baking cups in 12 muffin cups or grease the bottoms only.

 - In a medium bowl, mix yogurt and oats so they soften slightly.

 - Add egg, oil, and sugar and mix thoroughly.